thobidogs/thobidogs/README.md

 <h1>Thoby Jim R. Ralleta</h1>

 Hello!
-A tech enthusiast that I am, here I do my best to achieve the realest of my visions.
+As a tech enthusiast that I am, here I do my best to achieve the realest of my visions.
 Through passion and dedication to learn, I will someday become THAT person I want to be. 👾✨

 <br>